victorchall/EveryDream2trainer/README.md

 [Data Balancing](doc/BALANCING.md) - Includes my small treatise on model preservation with ground truth data

+[Validation](doc/VALIDATION.md) - Use a validation split on your data to see when you are overfitting and tune hyperparameters

 ## Cloud

 [Free tier Google Colab notebook](https://colab.research.google.com/github/victorchall/EveryDream2trainer/blob/main/Train_Colab.ipynb)